fulcrologic/fulcro/docs/index.md

 ## Contributing

 Untangled is an open-source project that is currently my full-time endeavor.
-I hope you find it useful, and if you do I very much appreciate contributions in any of the following forms:
+I hope you find it useful, and I very much appreciate contributions in any of the following forms:

 - Reporting issues, ideally with a reproducible case